 3. Add water and food to attract wildlife

 The final all important touches to your wildlife garden!
 Including a pond in your garden is a great way to attract wildlife, and it doesn't have to be a big project.
 Try a large (lined) pot, an old sink or a washing up bowl - all you need to know is in this RSPB's easy guide to help you make a mini pond.
 It's best to include a sloping side for ease of access and also avoid fish if you want to attract wildlife.

 Birds will easily be attracted by easy sources of water and love to make a splash in a bird bath.
 Keep it filled with clean water for drinking, too.
 As well as eating berries and a wide range of seeds and kitchen scraps, many small birds love peanuts, sunflower hearts and fat balls, especially during the cold winter months.

 And of course there's no reason why you can't decorate your wildlife garden with works of outdoor art and fun personal touches!
 Quirky designs such as this Dr Who inspired Police Box Bird Feeder (above) add extra style as well as being practical sources of food for our feathered friends.

 Finally, give your garden itself healthy food - compost your garden waste wherever possible to provide natural nutrients, and avoid chemical pesticides (especially on open flowers).
 Check out the Soil Association's useful tips for looking after soil in your garden.

 We hope you've been inspired by these easy ways to grow a wildlife garden and we'd love to hear any tips you have to share.
-If you're looking for gift ideas for wildlife loving friends or yourself, you'll love our eco friendly Wildlife Gift Boxes, designed and crafted in the Cotswolds.
-And you'll find heaps more inspiration in store in our gorgeous Garden Gifts Collection.
+If you're looking for gifts for nature lovers or yourself, you'll love our eco friendly Wildlife Gift Boxes, designed and crafted in the Cotswolds.
+And you'll find heaps more inspiration in store in our gorgeous Nature Shop.